tambapps/marcel/documentation/src/language-specification/source-file-structure/functions.md

 ```

 ## Function Calls
-Function calls are no different than  in any other language
+Function calls are no different from in any other language

 ```marcel
 int result = sum(1, 2)
 ```

-## Cast Results
+### Cast Results
 Marcel has a diamond operator for function calls which is different from Java's.
 It casts the
 result of the function to the specified type.